Acoustic ceiling tiles are designed to improve the acoustic environment of a room.

 If you have ceiling tiles that are suspended inside a grid structure made from metal or plastic, then removal is fairly simple.

 Just push up on each tile until it pops out of the grid.

-Then, tilt the tile so that it can slide back through the grid and can be removed.
+Then, tilt the tile so it can slide back through the grid and remove it.
 Repeat for each tile.